|Important dates in cricket history (1500-1700)

 1771 Width of the bat was limited to 4 1/4 inches, the dimension that has remained ever since.

 1774 LBW law was devised.

 1776 The earliest known scorecards at the Vine Club of Sevenoaks (Kent)

-1780 The first ever six-seamed cricket ball.
-It was manufactured by Dukes of Penshurst (Kent)
+1780 The first-ever six-seamed cricket ball.
+It was manufactured by the Dukes of Penshurst (Kent)

 1787 First match took place between White Conduit Club v Middlesex at Thomas Lord's first ground, Dorset Square (Marylebone).
 The year also marked the formation of Marylebone Cricket Club by the White Conduit Club members.

 1788 First revision by MCC of the Laws of Cricket

 1794 First ever recorded inter-school match took place between Charterhouse and Westminster.

 1795 First recorded instance of a ‘leg before wicket’ dismissal